Modified TM2 for Reproducing All Best-Fit Values of Neutrino Mixing Angles: Summary

 As the precision of measurements of mixing angles from oscillation experiments continues to increase, so to does the likelihood that the primary requirement of any neutrino mixing model will be that of precisely reproducing those angles.
 With this in mind, we have shown that a modified form of the previously favored TM$_2$ mixing matrix will accomplish this goal.

-Furthermore, we have demonstrated that this model is robust against future changes to the best-fit values of the mixing angles and maintains its ability to predict them within the $\pm$1$\sigma$ allowed regions under such changes.
-Additionally, after defining the parameter space for which the predicted angles are still in good agreement with experiment, we have used the modified TM$_2$ model to make predictions for the Majorana neutrino mass for neutrinoless double beta decay.
+Furthermore, we have demonstrated that this model is robust against future changes to the best-fit values of the mixing angles by showing the range of mixing angles predicted by tuning the parameter of the modified TM$_2$ model.
+Additionally, selecting sets of model parameters producing mixing angles in the NuFIT 1/2/3$\sigma$ regions, we have used the modified TM$_2$ model to make predictions for the Majorana neutrino mass for neutrinoless double beta decay.
 These predictions are found to be generally in agreement with other such calculations, and indicate that the next generation of neutrinoless double beta decay experiments should be able to exclude the full inverted ordering region while not yet probing that of the normal ordering region.
 Lastly, we have investigated the degree to which our modifications break the magic texture symmetry present in the unmodified TM$_2$ mixng matrix.
-We have shown that for any non-zero deviation from the original matrix that our modifications break this symmetry.
-We have also explored the relationship between the degree to which this symmetry is broken and the value of the Majorana phase.
+We have made the assumption that it is natural to minimization the deviation from this symmetry and noted that this generally occurs for small values of the Majorana phase, $\alpha$.
+In turn we have shown that in the IO case, assuming such small values for $\alpha$, that $m_{\beta \beta}$ should be well within the $90\%$ C.L. region probed by both the current KamLAND-Zen and upcoming XLZD $0\nu\beta\beta$ experiments.
+On the contrary, for all ranges of $\alpha$, it is expected that the $m_{\beta\beta}$ is to remain outside the $90\%$ C.L. region for all curent and planned such experiments - although for small $\alpha$ only marginally outside of the range of XLZD.
 Our modified TM$_2$ is a successful model in that it accomplishes our goal of precisely reproducing the current best-fit vales of the neutrino mixing angles while being robust to changes - but we acknowledge that further investigations must be made into a more fundamental way of deriving this matrix.